Arch of Cabanes

 The Arch of Cabanes is a Roman triumphal arch built in the 2nd century AD.
-It is located approximately 2 km from Cabanes (Castellón, Valencia), on the via Augusta, in the flat area known as Pla de l'Arc.
+It is located approximately 2 km from Cabanes (Castellón, Valencia), on the via Augusta, situated in the middle of the plain to which it lends its name.

 History

 The construction of the arch is attributed to the 2nd century on the basis of the discovery of ceramic material and coinage from this period at the base of the monument.

-It was probably erected as part of a private funerary monument, perhaps in connection with a rural villa of the area.
+It was probably erected as part of a private funerary monument, perhaps in connection with a rural villa in the area.